Getting a loan for a new business can be challenging. To bolster your chances of getting a startup loan, consider these five tips.

 5. Start Building Your Business Credit Score

-It’s never too early to start building up a business credit score, which is independent of your personal credit rating.
-Here are some steps you can take to establish business credit before ever making a cent of business revenue:
+As soon as you open up your business, you can start building up a business credit score, which is different than your personal credit rating.
+Some steps you can take to establish business credit are listed below.

 - Get a D-U-N-S number from Dun & Bradstreet to establish a business credit file.